-Workshops are open to all UCSF trainees, but participants who attend all four workshops and complete all in-workshop activities and out-of-workshop assignments will receive a Letter of Completion issued by the UCSF Office of Career and Professional Development.
+Workshops are open to all UCSF trainees, but participants who attend workshops 1-4 and complete all in-workshop activities and out-of-workshop assignments will receive a Letter of Completion issued by the UCSF Office of Career and Professional Development.

 Participants who would like to gain experience applying the skills taught in the TRAIN-UP Introduction To Mentoring program will have the opportunity participate as mentor, practice interviewer and/or informational interviewee for the Bridge to Biosciences program at City College of San Francisco.

 The TRAIN-UP Introduction To Mentoring program is offered by the Office of Career and Professional Development in partnership with City College of San Francisco's Bridge to Biosciences program.
 It is free for UCSF graduate students and postdoctoral scholars and is specifically designed for basic scientists, although it is open to all UCSF research trainees.